NoamLeabo/FaceBar_App_Server/README.md

 Then either you get directly the homepage of facebar or just surf to localhost:12345.

+Then you can just as in the previous assignment create an account and sign-in and begin using Facebar!

 Don't forget to open the MongoDBCompas so the database will work.